Anger Management for Parents: Rebuilding Connection at Home

 Adolescence: Fear and letting go

 Teenagers seek autonomy while pushing boundaries.
 Emotional volatility rises on both sides.
-You may feel disrespected, dismissed, or frightened by risky decisions.
+You may feel disrespected, dismissed, or frightened by the decisions they’re making.

 Anger does not cancel love.
-It often signals how deeply invested you are—and how scary it feels to let go.
+It often signals how deeply invested you are — and how frightening it feels to let go.

 How your history shapes parenting anger

 Every parent brings a personal emotional history into their family.
-If anger was explosive, critical, or suppressed in your childhood home, those patterns may resurface under stress.
+If anger was explosive, critical, or suppressed in your childhood home, those patterns tend to resurface under stress — often in ways that surprise you.

 Effective help with anger in parenting includes asking: